Research and Links

 - Lucile Packard Foundation for Children's Health: Program for Children with Special Health Care Needs

-- Maternal and Child Health Bureau: Children with Special Health Care Needs.
+- Maternal and Child Health Bureau: Children and Youth with Special Health Care Needs.
 U.S. Dept. of Health and Human Services.

 - Mathematica: Disability